ronak-n-desai/lung-cancer-detection/README.md

 # Lung Cancer Detection with Histopathological Images
-*Authors: Abuduaini Niyez, Derek Kielty, Rishat Dilmurat, Sujoy Upadhyay, Ronak Desai*
+*Authors: Abuduaini Niyazi, Derek Kielty, Rishat Dilmurat, Sujoy Upadhyay, Ronak Desai*

 One of the most important applications of deep neural networks in the healthcare inducstry is the classification of various types of diseases from image data.
 Particularly, one life-saving application is to detect cancerous cells at an early stage.
 In this project, we will train convolutional neural networks with a dataset of 25,000 images to distinguish normal lung tissues from cancerous ones.